La-Lojban/lojban.pw/pages/books/learn-lojban.md

 This doesn't contradict with using **be** after the verb since with **be** you change the verb: **bangu be mi** is considered one verb.

+Having several modal particles in order is no problem:
+> **le pu ze'u kunti tumla ca purdi**
+> _What was for a long time a desert is now a garden._

+ze'u
+: modal term: for a long time

-Placing tense particles after nouns binds them to outer verbs:
+Placing term particles after nouns binds them to outer verbs:

 > **le kunti tumla pu purdi**
+> **(le kunti tumla) pu purdi**
 > _The desert was a garden._

 ### New nouns from places of the same verb